 Medicare prescription drug plans (PDPs)

 Medicare PDPs are stand-alone plans that offer prescription drug coverage only.
 Once you buy a PDP, you can add its drug coverage to your Original Medicare (Parts A and B) or a Medicare Advantage or Medicare Cost plan without Part D drug coverage.

 How do I sign up for Medicare D?

 You can sign up directly with your plan of choice, or contact Medicare.
 Their toll free number will allow you to sign up 24 hours a day, 7 days a week.
 Just call 1-800-MEDICARE (1-800-633-4227) or 1-877-486-2048 (TTY for the hearing/speech impaired).

 Contact Medicare or your insurer to make sure you understand your restrictions.

 What will I pay for Medicare Part D?

-If you are on a limited income, you may qualify for the low-income subsidy program, or LIS.
-This program may help you with the cost of Medicare Part D premiums, deductibles, and copays.
+If you’re on a limited income, you may qualify for Extra Help from Medicare also called the low-income subsidy program (LIS).
+This program may help you with the cost of Part D premiums, deductibles, and copays.